-There are terms associated with network diagrams that you need to know before working with them, for example, diagram template, diagram layer, diagram map, diagram features, diagram rule, diagram layout, diagram rule and layout definitions, diagram layer definition, and so on.
+There are terms associated with network diagrams that you need to know before working with them; for example, diagram template, diagram layer, diagram map, diagram features, diagram rule, diagram layout, diagram rule and layout definitions, diagram layer definition, and so on.

 When you generate a diagram, you choose a template on which you want your diagram to be based.
-The diagram template contains the definitions of the diagram rules and layouts and the definition of the diagram layer; that is, it holds the configuration properties defining the content (rule and layout definitions) and presentation (diagram layer definition) of network diagrams that will be generated.
+The diagram template contains the definitions of the diagram rules and layouts, and the definition of the diagram layer; that is, it holds the configuration properties defining the content (rule and layout definitions) and presentation (diagram layer definition) of network diagrams that will be generated.

 The following three out-of-the-box diagram templates are installed by default when you create a utility network or trace network:

 - Basic—This is the default template used to generate diagrams.
 Use this template to generate basic diagrams from the network elements currently selected in your map.
-A diagram feature is created for each selected network elements.
+A diagram feature is created for each selected network element.
 Any content features or objects represented in the diagram receive a diagram feature to represent the container.

 - ExpandContainers—Use this template to generate diagrams with expanded containers represented by diagram polygon containers.